Online for the 2023-2024 School Year

 Technology Requirements:

-- Google account for email and document sharing
+- Google account for email and joining the course on Google Classroom

-- APClassroom (you will receive an enrollment number and instructions early in the course)
+- AP Classroom (you will receive an enrollment number and instructions in August)

 - Zoom video from https://zoom.us (for the live sessions--you only need the free version)